 The Public Safety Program's goal is to be a real-time resource, providing assistance and support to Governmental Entities and First Responders in formulating a regional strategy necessary to access funding to address any disaster whether weather-related or man-made.

 DETCOG Public Safety Programs

-The Homeland Security / Emergency Preparedness provides assistance jurisdictions in formulating a regional strategy necessary to attain funding to address any disaster.
-The major focus of this program is to assist city and county governments in identifying the strengths / gaps and developing basic emergency plans and / or upgrading existing emergency plans to better respond to emergency situations and protect citizens.
+The Public Safety Program provides assistance jurisdictions in formulating a regional strategy necessary to attain funding to address any disaster.
+With the assistance of the HSAC (Homeland Security Advisory Committee) the focus of this program is to assist city and county governments in identifying the strengths / gaps and developing basic emergency plans and / or upgrading existing emergency plans to better respond to emergency situations and protect citizens.

 Provide jurisdictions in the DETCOG region with technical assistance necessary to meet their Emergency Preparedness & Criminal Justice needs.